 Add to list.
 Any packages or classes you choose to exclude will then be visible on the Static code analysis rule sets page.

 Viewing the results of the static code analysis when preparing a deployment

 The analysis of your Apex code happens in parallel with our problem analyzer process.
+This applies to source environments regardless if it's an org or a git branch.
 If no issues with the deployment package or any Apex code being deployed are detected, Gearset will automatically take you straight to the deployment summary page where you can then proceed to validate or deploy your changes.